-Oh, and if you are a fairly new listener, my car actually did break down in the desert a thousand miles from home.
-Except I panicked instead of intellectualized.
-I tell the story in one of my Minutes to Momentum episodes, and also the Fear episode with Beate Chelette, in case you want to hear it.
+Oh, and if you are a fairly new reader or listener of The Overwhelmed Brain, my car actually did break down in the desert a thousand miles from home, except instead of intellectualizing, I panicked.
+I tell the story in several episodes of my podcast.

 No doubt about it.
 When you are trying to rationalize a situation because you don’t have all the facts, you’re just making stuff up until something sticks.

 We want to believe what we are making up, but really need to ask ourselves, “Is this real?
 What are the facts?”
 We may die never finding out everything we want to know.
 So it’s important that we are comfortable not knowing everything.